DenverCoder1/github-readme-streak-stats/README.md

 [![GitHub Streak](https://streak-stats.demolab.com/?user=DenverCoder1)](https://git.io/streak-stats)
 ```

+3. Star the repo 😄

-> Note: See below for information about deploying the app on your own
+> **Note** See below for customization options and about deploying the app on your own.

 ## ⚙ Demo Site